alxsmora1/alxsmora1/README.md

 # 👨‍💻 Alexis Mora ~ @alxsmora1

-## Version: 5 years as a DEV
+## Version: 6 years of Dev Daily

-👋 Hello there, I'm Alexis a software engineer that works as a Full Stack Web Developer.
+👋 Hello there, I'm Alexis a software engineer that works as a Font-End developer.
 I have a blog where I talk about software development, don't forget to visit my portfolio to see my work.

 #